nilsson-petter/partitioned-executor/README.md

 ### Examples

 #### 1. FIFO In Each Partition
-Useful for when each task matters.
+Useful for when each must be executed.
 ```java
 private record TestPartitionedRunnable(Object partitionKey, Object id) implements PartitionedRunnable {
    @Override